 Not to mention, watching your friends and family members come back with swollen mouths and strict diet plans is sure to leave you skeptical.
 Chances are, you don’t want to undergo surgery.
 Here we discuss issues your growing wisdom tooth may cause, as well as how you can get rid of the pain:

-What Can Wisdom Teeth Lead to?
+What Can Impacted Wisdom Teeth Lead to?

 - In case your wisdom teeth are unable to develop properly, the edges may start trapping food and bacteria around them.